 Yasmin Alibhai-Brown is a journalist, author and activist.
 In this in-depth interview, she asserts that being a proud “leftie-liberal, anti-racist and feminist” makes her more susceptible to online abuse; questions why a “feisty woman of colour” like herself wasn’t invited to comment on Brexit; and condemns the state of the media industry, arguing that newspapers have “dumbed down” and journalists would “rather write about Beyonce” than hold power to account.

-Editor-in-Chief, Style, The Sunday Times
+Political Editor, The Sunday Times

-Political Editor, The Sun
+Editor, The New European

 24th May 2018

 Launching a national newspaper from idea to newsstand in just nine days; campaigning for a second referendum, and to stop the UK leaving the EU… and the future of the paper itself if Brexit stays on track